 Do you not know that your most new affairs will be worse than those before?[xxv]
 Consider, what and how much you owe to this citizen, who has blessed you with this gift.

 At last therefore they reached the room of Nestorius.
 When they were received with joy and delight, through three continual days they intently listened from the morning until evening to the doctrine of Nestorius.
-Nor was lacking the cunning craftsman, who busied to implant within their hearts what they had externally.
+Nor was the cunning craftsman absent, for he busied to implant within their hearts what they had externally heard.
 Therefore the doctrine of Nestorius seemed to them to be very sweet and strengthened with all authority and so effective for their salvation, that it was to be sought above all things with great affection.
 And so on the third day, as their provisions which they had brought with them from home became lacking, and they were being burned above all by thirst as the place was deserted and arid- they began to shout to Nestorius, that through invocation of his God he should provide them water to drink.
-What therefore?
-He promised that he on the next day would give them water in abundance, but he said in one day and night God would have to be supplicated over this.
+What to say therefore?
+He promised that on the next day he would give them water in abundance, but he said over the course of one day and night God would have to be supplicated for this.
 Indeed thirsty and hardly waiting for the day they came at the crack of dawn demanding water.
-So, feigning fatigue within, as though he were recently raising himself from prayer, he received vessels of individuals through the window and from the leathern bottles, which he had hidden for this purpose, he secretly poured sufficient water for all, and they indeed, believing it was given by divine intervention, avidly and joyfully drank it both out of reverence and out of thirst.
-In short they had that furtive sign both out of great admiration and out of the greatest firmament of his doctrine.
-Oh again and again a heathen people more blind than all darkness, why with such quick mind did you believe this furtive sign?
+So, feigning fatigue within, as though he were recently raising himself from prayer, he received vessels of individuals through his window and from the leathern bottles, which he had hidden for this purpose, he secretly poured sufficient water for all, and they indeed, believing it was given by divine intervention, avidly and joyfully drank it both out of reverence and out of thirst.
+In short they regarded that secret sign with great admiration and considered it to be a very great proof of the validity of his doctrine.
+Oh again and again a heathen people more blind than all darkness, why with such quick mind did you believe this secret sign?
 Why not at least did you demand it open and uncovered?
 Certainly, certainly, not secretly, but openly did the stick of Moses strike out a spring from the rock and thus he ministered to the thirsty people.[xxvi]
 Certainly, who is to doubt that those things which escape light are the works of darkness?[xxvii]
-Indeed the most wretched crowd, deceived and doomed in this manner, became initiated into this cult but not still not wholly surrendered, they demanded from Nestorius the permission to return to their own affairs.
+Indeed the most wretched crowd, deceived and doomed in this manner, became initiated into this cult.
+But as they had still not wholly surrendered, they demanded from Nestorius the permission to return to their own affairs.

 Hearing this, Machomet addressed his master with such advice:[xxviii]

-All assented to these words: both Nestorius and the crowd, which had gathered, saying that it otherwise did not want to renounce the culture of the fatherland and adhere to the new law, except by the authority which Machomet mentioned.
+All assented to these words: both Nestorius and the crowd which had gathered, with the latter saying that it would only be willing to renounce the culture of its fatherland and adhere to the new law on the basis of the authority that Machomet mentioned.

 By these words, by this consensus each person went back to his own affairs;